Leah1977/Fishy_pair/TESTING.md

 ### User Story 3

-This game can be played by an any age, but is designed to be used by a young child.
+This game can be played by any age but is designed to be used by a young child.

 1. The game is made with bright coloured fun images to interest a young child.
-2. the game is for short game play, to keep the interest of a younger child.
+2. the game is for short gameplay to keep the interest of a younger child.
-3. I would recommend this game for 3 - 6 year olds.
+3. I would recommend this game for 3 - 6-year-olds.

 ### User Story 4

 This game would be suitable to play with a young child.

 1. The game is easy to navigate.
-2. It is designed for short game play to keep interest.
+2. It is designed for short gameplay to keep you interested.
-3. This game is great for promoting memory skills.
+3. This game is excellent for promoting memory skills.
-   It also encourages developmental skills such as hand eye co-ordination.
+   It also encourages developmental skills such as hand-eye coordination.

 ## Debugging